Religion in the Song dynasty: Folk religion

 During the Song dynasty, the three major religions and to an extent Neo-Confucianism, underwent a process of rationalizing Chinese folk religion by systematically incorporating and categorizing deities into a universal pantheon.
 This was encouraged by state policy, which also pruned religious conduct by sanctioning correct and incorrect religious practices.
 For example, the Neo-Confucian scholar-official Huang Zhen (1213–81) forbade rowing boats to welcome gods, destroyed 1,300 such boats, destroyed "perverse temples," and forbade the worship of epidemic gods.
 At the same time, nature deities such as earth gods were anthropomorphized, often into guardian deities.
 Not all were male.
 In one case, the guardian deity was a concubine, who according to legend fought off a group of bandits after having her head chopped off.

 Family temples were common during the Song-Yuan period and they served as the primary kinship institution at the time.
+As of 1041, only officials of the top three ranks in the Song government were allowed to erect family temples.
+In 1111, this right was extended to all officials, however this still amounted to a minute fraction of the 100 million inhabitants of the Song dynasty.
 Neo-Confucians promoted the ancestor hall for the worship of "a Prime Ancestor and four other generations."
 Both Buddhists and Taoists engaged in local religious activities by looking after graves and ancestral sacrifices.
 As a result, it was not uncommon for people to patronize both Buddhist and Taoist temples.
+In one instance, the Lis of Wuyuan constructed nine Taoist shrines and thirteen Buddhist temples for worshiping their ancestors.

 Exorcism was practiced by both Buddhists and Taoists.
 Taoists sold amulets and spells to ward off demons such as the Wutong Shen, believed to be shape shifters with large penises that granted wealth to a man for favors with their wife.
 Some people worshiped demons, animal gods, epidemic gods, or vengeful ghosts.
 The state actively fought against this type of religious activity.
 In 1011, a fox spirit temple was torn down and a temple dedicated to a Great Tortoise King was also destroyed.
 These institutions were headed by shamans who rivaled the government in power in their locale.